Updated on 8/15/2022

 If your household was made up of adults who were extremely critical of you, low self-esteem may have been formed around your experience.
 There are other reasons your self-worth might have been harmed during childhood as well — particularly if you were in a volatile or stressful household, had parents who were tense or fought a lot, or if you were often in situations where you were nervous.
 Children who were abused or neglected can develop a negative inner voice in adulthood.

-Being bullied — either at school, work, or in a relationship — can have a long-lasting negative impact on how you view yourself.
-Replaying the words or actions of a bully over and over in your mind can be a sign that you may need help.
+Being bullied — either at school, work, or in a bad relationship — can have a long-lasting negative impact on how you view yourself.
+Replaying the words or actions of a bully or toxic person over and over in your mind can be a sign that you may need help.
 You can (and should work to) overcome the abuse you experienced, because it might be resulting in your low self-esteem.